ftlabs/fruitmachine/docs/module-helpers.md

 };
 ```

-1. *It is often useful to hook into the `before setup` event so that added functionality is availble inside the module's `setup` function.*
+1. *It is often useful to hook into the `before setup` event so that added functionality is available inside the module's `setup` function.*

 ### Attaching helpers